Mount Warrigal

 Income levels sit below national averages according to AreaSearch assessment

 Mount Warrigal's median income among taxpayers was $51,230 in financial year 2023.
 The average income stood at $62,830 during the same period.
-These figures are lower than those for Rest of NSW, which had median and average incomes of $52,390 and $65,215 respectively.
-By September 2025, estimates suggest the median income will be approximately $55,769 and the average income around $68,397, based on a Wage Price Index growth rate of 8.86%.
-Census data shows that household, family, and personal incomes in Mount Warrigal all fall between the 14th and 25th percentiles nationally.
-The predominant income cohort spans 31.0% of locals (1,517 people) earning between $1,500 and $2,999, mirroring the regional trend where 29.9% occupy this bracket.
-Housing affordability pressures are severe in Mount Warrigal, with only 82.2% of income remaining after housing costs, ranking at the 23rd percentile nationally.
+This compares to figures for Rest of NSW which were $52,390 and $65,215 respectively.
+Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates would be approximately $55,769 (median) and $68,397 (average) as of September 2025.
+Census data reveals household, family and personal incomes in Mount Warrigal all fall between the 14th and 25th percentiles nationally.
+The predominant income cohort spans 31.0% of locals (1,517 people) with incomes in the $1,500 - 2,999 category.
+Housing affordability pressures are severe, with only 82.2% of income remaining after housing costs, ranking at the 23rd percentile nationally.

 Frequently Asked Questions - Income